mathiisk/CM_ACT-R/README.md

      On Windows
      activate ccm_env

--Option B: Using venv
+- Option B: Using venv
-NOTE: Python's built in 'venv' module does not support Python 2.7, so instead use 'virtualenv'.
+  NOTE: Python's built-in 'venv' module does not support Python 2.7, so  instead use 'virtualenv'.

   Step 1: install 'virtualenv'
        pip install virtualenv

-  Step 2: Navigate to cloned repository:
+  Step 2: Navigate to the cloned repository:

        cd ccmsuite

   Step 3: Create a virtual environment named venv using Python 2.7

         virtualenv -p /usr/bin/pyhton2.7 venv

     NOTE: Replace /usr/bin/pyhton2.7 with the path to your Python 2.7     executable if it's different.

   Step 4: Activate the virtual environment:

   On macOS/Linux
       source venv/bin/activate

   On Windows:
       venv\Scripts\activate

 3. Clone this repository or simply download hanoi_final.py